Medicinal Plant Lexicon

 Notes

-People who already have an existing allergy to Compositae (Asteraceae) should avoid calendula petals and their preparations.
+People who already have an existing allergy to Asteraceae should avoid calendula flowers and their preparations.

-There are still no studies on the safety of the use of calendula flowers during pregnancy and breast-feeding and for use in children under 12 years old.
+No safety studies are available on the use of calendula flowers during pregnancy and lactation or for use in children under 6 years old.

 Side effects